 This claim must be filed with the proper governmental agency within two years of when the negligence occurred or could reasonably be discovered.
 This two year time frame applies even if your state law provides a longer statute of limitations for medical malpractice actions.

 Unlike typical state court complaints, this administrative claim must contain proper documentation establishing the validity of the claim and must demand a specific dollar amount in damages.
 It is important to note that the dollar amount claimed acts as a maximum recoverable amount in any future lawsuit.

 If your claim is denied, you have six months from the denial to file a lawsuit with the federal court.
 This includes claims that are “constructively denied” based on government inaction.
 Once you reach the point where you can properly file a lawsuit with the courts, there continue to be differences.
 For example, there are no jury trials, only trials by judges.

 There are numerous pitfalls throughout the FTCA process that can derail an otherwise meritorious claim.
 Therefore, if you believe you or a family member has been injured by the negligence of a medical provider at a VA medical facility, it is important that you contact an experienced FTCA malpractice attorney right away.

-We at Decof, Decof and Barry, P.C. hope that you and your family never need the services of a medical malpractice attorney.
+We at Decof, Barry, Mega & Quinn hope that you and your family never need the services of a medical malpractice attorney.
 But, if you believe that you or a loved one has been the victim of medical malpractice at the hands of VA personnel, it is important to seek out an attorney experienced in FTCA actions generally and VA malpractice cases specifically as soon as possible to investigate the matter and to assist you in protecting your rights.
-At Decof, Decof, and Barry, P.C., we have successfully assisted numerous individuals injured due to the negligence of a VA medical care provider.
+At Decof, Barry, Mega & Quinn, we have successfully assisted numerous individuals injured due to the negligence of a VA medical care provider.